Subscribe via Email

 Earlier this year I went to a Shamanic Practitioner's training course, up near Byron bay.
 The purpose of the course was to learn shamanic healing techniques for dealing with spiritual, emotional and sexual problems.
 I had been lured by the promise of dealing with three of my biggest bugbears: guilt, fear and shame.
 It was one of those courses where you just know everyone's going to wind up getting naked.

 This was a residential course lasting 6 days, in the beautiful, warm Byron hinterland.
-There was a lot of stomping, pillow-hitting, tantrum-throwing and … Continue reading…
+There was a lot of stomping, pillow-hitting, tantrum-throwing and other … Continue reading…

 Path of Love